 Acquiring a visa for Myanmar is no longer a hassle today.
 Of course, this applies only to Australian who qualifies for an evisa.
 However, the list of eligible nationalities continously growing.
 You can find out if you are among those eligible nationalities, simply visit iVisa’s website and use the Visa Checker.
 It will tell you right away if you qualify for a Myanmar evisa or not.
 Count yourself as lucky if you do because you are no longer required to go to an embassy to get your documents.
 The application process is entirely online, and it should take you about 10 to 20 minutes to finished.

 Prior to the application form, it is best if you collect everything you need.
 It makes the process smoother. iVisa will sort all the bureaucracy and whatnot, but you need to provide a few pieces of information.
 Here is what you need:

-Valid passport – getting a passport should not pose any challenges for you, and if you already have one, make sure that it is still valid.
+Valid passport – getting a passport should not pose any challenges for you, and if you already have one, make sure that it is still valid for 6 months after your intended date of arrival.
 An expired passport will result to a denied application, and you will waste time and money.